MUST-WATCH NEW MOVIE: The Plastic Detox

-“The Problem with Plastic: How to Save Ourselves and Our Planet Before It’s Too Late” will be published by The New Press on December 2, 2025.
-Learn more and pre-order your copy today!
+“The Problem with Plastic: How to Save Ourselves and Our Planet Before It’s Too Late” was just released by The New Press on December 2, 2025.
+Learn more and order your copy today!

 GET THE FACTS